Dogs in the United States: Fatal dog attacks

 At least 4.5 – 4.7 million Americans are bitten by dogs every year.
 About 20 to 30 of these bites result in death, according to the Centers for Disease Control and Prevention (CDC).

 Delivery workers being attacked by dogs

-With the rise of E-commerce and more mail delivery, parcel delivery, Food delivery, and grocery delivery, dog attacks on delivery workers has been increasing.
+With the rise of e-commerce and more mail, parcel, food, and grocery delivery, dog attacks on delivery workers (such as mail carriers) have been increasing.
 The owner is liable for any damage, injury, or emotional harm caused by the dog and the company is responsible for workers' compensation if the worker decides to press charges.
 There were 5,400 reported dog attacks in 2021 on USPS workers.
 In 2006 there were over 72 million dogs in the United States with over 44.8 million households or 39% owning at least one dog and that was an increase from 34.1 million or 37% of households owning a dog in 1988.